zk4x/zyx/zyx/README.md

 # Zyx

 Zyx is machine learning library written in Rust.
-Zyx feels dynamic, but it automatically generates and compiles optimized kernels at runtime for CUDA, OpenCL and WGSL (runs on Vulkan).
+Zyx feels dynamic (pytorch like), but is lazy, waits with execution until it is explicitly asked for results.
-Zyx is lazy, waits with execution until it is explicitly asked for results.
+Zyx automatically generates and compiles optimized kernels at runtime for CUDA, HIP, OpenCL and WGSL (i.e. Vulkan).
-All tensors are differentiable.
+All tensors are differentiable (that is tensors use requires_grad=True, but thanks to lazyness all unnecessary memory allocations are optimized away).

 ## Install